 For God gave us a spirit not of fear but of power and love and self-control2 Timothy 1:7 ESV

 And it’s not by our own strength that we can build that control.
 It’s only by the Lord’s grace that we can have complete control over our thoughts.

 That’s why the Lord continually reminds us that He is always with us no matter what we go through.
 He is always ready to give us whatever we need to combat anxiety—to provide us, when we ask, the self-control that we need to overpower the enemy.

 And in that, we can see what the Lord is doing and we can worship Him because He is always good despite the situations we go through.
 Because even in our afflictions, anxiety for one, God can be glorified.

 This is Part 1 of a 3-part series on Anxiety.
-I will link the other two once they’re published.
+The other parts are linked below.

-The 2nd part discusses how applying self-control by knowing what to fill our minds with.
+Part 2 discusses how applying self-control by knowing what to fill our minds with.
 To “crowd out” anxiety by intentionally filling our minds with excellent and worthy of praise things to get to grow in our spiritual aspect.
+Read post here.

-The 3rd part talks about how finding joy in the Lord is healing or an antidote to anxiety, and how do we find that joy in Him.
+Part 3 talks about how rejoicing in the Lord is healing or an antidote to anxiety, and how do we find that joy in Him.
+Read post here.